ablwr/ablwr.github.io/_posts/2019-06-29-rsync-guis-power-control-design-and-decisions.md

 project really is 95% visual components and 5% underlying processing, Electron is a great fit.

+People complain about Electron a lot, but the primary complaint just seems to be that its bloated -- carrying an entire browser engine along with something small.
+But like, all of our computers are already bloated, and there's at least a 40% chance that right now I am bloated, and it doesn't mean you should love me any less, and I think the above points I've raised override the lack of svelt-ness of the program.
+People don't care that an application is a streamlined 3MB or a big round 200MB boy -- they care that it works for them and it makes them feel good about using it.

 ![rsync](/images/rsync2.jpg)

 ## Tools that teach